MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/SAM-Partners/preparation.md

-# Administrative
+# Preparation to use IAM Cloud

+## IAM Cloud Requirements

+- Microsoft Excel 2007 or higher
+- Connection to the internet
+- Have a Microsoft Account with access to Intelligent Asset Manager

-## 6.1  User Types and Provisioning
+## User Types and Provisioning

 There are currently 3 different types of users with elevated Admin permissions to IAM platform:

-- **Global Admin**: Can perform all actions within Intelligent Asset Manager site.
 - **Geo Admin***: Responsible for creating Partner Organizations and inviting SAM Engagement Managers located in their Subsidiary/Country.
 They can also complete the Engagement workflow if no Partner is involved in the Engagement.
 - **SAM Engagement Manager***: Microsoft resource responsible for creating Partner Organizations and assigning new Engagements to Partner Organizations.
 They can also complete the Engagement workflow if no Partner is involved in the Engagement.